Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 # Azure Resource Manager QuickStart Templates

-This repo contains all currently available Azure Resource Manager templates contributed by the community.
+This repository contains all currently available Azure Resource Manager templates contributed by the community.
 A searchable template index is maintained at https://azure.microsoft.com/en-us/documentation/templates/.
 The following information is relevant to get started with contributing to this repository.

 + [**Contribution guide**](/1-CONTRIBUTION-GUIDE/README.md#contribution-guide).
 Describes the minimal guidelines for contributing.